Safe, effective care through research

 The success of clinical research depends heavily on the willingness of patients to get involved.
 It's thanks to all the East Lancashire patients who say yes to research, and volunteer to take part in a research study, or to help shape and design research, that we're able to do this.

-If you are a patient at the hospital, the people caring for you will check your hospital records and might ask if you'd like to join a research study.
+If you're a patient at the hospital, your care team will check your hospital records and might ask if you'd like to join a research study.
 Whether to take part is your decision.
 We hope that the information on this website will help you to decide what is right for you.
 Your treatment and care will not be affected if you decide not to take part.